KaiqueCV/simple-blog/README.md

 # Simple Blog
 This is a simple blog project.
-The blog is developed using HTML AND CSS.
+The blog is developed using HTML and CSS.

 # Screenshot
 Here we have project screenshot :